 I study and teach courses on global governance, security studies, and civil-military relations.
 I use pragmatism and network theory to understand how security and governance are generated, often in ways that involve non-state actors like companies and civil society groups.
 My approach appreciates the way social justice concerns intersect with security and governance.
 Check out my current work, publications and teaching.

 I also hike, bike, practice yoga, cook, and travel...as much as possible with my family, friends and dog.
-You can find pictures and updates on my blog and follow me on twitter.
+You can find pictures and updates on my blog and follow me on Threads, LinkedIn, or Bluesky.

 I am Distinguished University Professor and Sié Chéou-Kang Chair for International Security and Diplomacy at the Josef Korbel School of International Studies, University of Denver.
-My research (funded by the Institute for Global Conflict and Cooperation, the John D. and Catherine T. MacArthur Foundation, the Smith Richardson Foundation, and the Carnegie Corporation, among others) has focused on civil-military relations, and the roles of non-state actors in controlling violence and generating governance.
+For the 2022-23 academic year, I am also Senior Research Fellow with New America's Planetary Politics initiative.
+My research has focused on civil-military relations, and the roles of non-state actors in controlling violence and generating governance.

 I am author/editor of Civil Action and the Dynamics of Violence in Conflicts (with Marie Berry, Erica Chenoweth, Rachel Epstein, Cullen Hendrix, Oliver Kaplan, and Timothy Sisk), The New Power Politics: Networks and Transnational Security Governance (with Oliver Westerwinter); Who Governs the Globe? (with Martha Finnemore and Susan Sell); The Market for Force: the Consequences of Privatizing Security; and Political Institutions and Military Change: Lessons From Peripheral Wars, along with articles in such journals as International Organization, International Studies Quarterly, Security Studies, Perspectives on Politics, and Foreign Policy.